-Washington, DC, October 18, 2021 — The Washington Oxi Day Foundation is pleased to announce the winners of the 2021 Philotimo Scholarship Competition.
-Once again, the Foundation received dozens of competitive submissions from Greek-American students across the country.
+Washington, DC, October 19, 2023 — The Washington Oxi Day Foundation is pleased to announce the winners of the 2023 Philotimo Scholarship Competition.
+Once again, the Foundation received competitive submissions from Greek-American students across the country.

 Students were asked to watch the Foundation’s “Greek Secret” video on the subject of philotimo and answer one of the following questions: